janestreet/magic-trace/README.md

 You just did this one: <kbd>Ctrl</kbd>+<kbd>C</kbd> magic-trace.
 If magic trace terminates with already having taken a snapshot, it takes a snapshot.

 You can also trigger snapshots when the application calls a function.
 You can either use the default stop indicator function, `magic_trace_stop_indicator`, or supply the `-symbol` flag to magic-trace to supply your own symbol.

+Some ideas about where you might want to call the stop indicator:

+- If you're using an asynchronous runtime, any time a scheduler cycle takes too long.
+- In a server, when a request takes a surprisingly long time.
+- After the garbage collector runs, to see what it's doing and what it interrupted.

-The function which triggers the snapshot doesn't need to do anything in particular, magic-trace just needs the name.
-Our official ocaml library's "take snapshot" function is just an empty C function.
+You may leave the stop indicator in production code.
+It doesn't need to do anything in particular, magic-trace just needs the name.
+It is just an empty, but not inlined, function.
+It will cost ~10us to call, but *only when magic-trace actually uses it to take a snapshot*.

 # Contributing